 Noting the confusion on the man’s face, Rohit added, “I don’t want to get my shirt dirty.
 Later?”

 “Of course, of course!”
 The man bounced like an excited puppy.
-Plucking Rohit’s small backpack and sizable rolling suitcase from his grasp, he jogged towards a line of auto-taxis.
+Plucking Rohit’s small backpack and sizable rolling suitcase from his grasp, he jogged toward a line of auto-taxis.

 “Welcome, sir!
 Come, come!” the man called behind him.
 Disoriented and nauseated from the heat, Rohit glanced back at the terminal, then scrambled to catch up.

-#

 Three weeks earlier, Rohit dug into a plate of sabzi, daal, and raita in his parents’ neat kitchen in the suburban Palo Alto house where he’d grown up.